mokiong/Lireddit/README.md

 - Next.js

 ### Other tools used
-- Mackaroo -- dummy data generator
+- Mockaroo -- dummy data generator
 - ts-node  -- converts js to ts

 ###